L3Nerd/appoint-server/README.md

 ruby must be installed and configured in version >=2.0

-See http://rvm.io/ for easy-to-follow instructions.
+Visit http://rvm.io/ for easy-to-follow instructions.

 ### Setup

+- Bundler gem is required: `gem install bundler`

-Run following command from the root application folder: `bin/setup`
+- Run following command from the root application folder: `bin/setup`

 This will setup all required ruby gems and the development sqlite database.